British qualified accountants: Bookkeepers and accounting technicians

-Various bodies offer lower-level qualifications in bookkeeping and related skills.
-Individuals with such qualifications are not recognised as professionally qualified accountants but instead as professionally qualified bookkeepers.
+Individuals with such qualifications are recognised as professionally qualified bookkeepers.

 The Association of Accounting Technicians (AAT) is the UK's leading body offering a qualification at 'bookkeeper' level.
 The AAT has approximately 2,500 licensed bookkeepers (from a total membership of 150,000).
+The AAT is recognised in the EU and internationally respectively.

-However, AAT also offer higher level qualifications which enable the holder to gain "licensed accountant" status, of which there are 5,100 (2021).
+AAT also offer higher level qualifications which enable the holder to gain "licensed accountant" status, of which there are 5,100 (2021).
 Licensed AAT accountants are MAATs (Members of AAT) of if they have five years of experience and an unblemished record they can take advantage of the FMAAT (Fellow) designation.
 These licensed accountants are exactly the same as Chartered Accountants with one very notable exception, they are not permitted to undertake audit work.
 These 5,000+ AAT Licensed Accountants provide tax and accountancy services to over 500,000 small businesses and individuals in the UK.

 AAT members can claim a range of exemptions from ACCA, ICAEW, ICAS, CIPFA and CIMA examinations and vice versa.
 Many AAT students go on to study for Chartered status with one of the Chartered bodies with approximately 30% of Chartered body membership comprising those who began their studies with AAT.
 AAT has also been a full member of the International Federation of Accountants (IFAC) since 2012.

-The International Association of Book-keepers (IAB) also offer Qualifications and Credit Framework (QCF) qualification specifically in bookkeeping and Payroll.
-IAB members are professionally qualified book-keepers.
+The Institute of Accountants & Bookkeepers (IAB) also offer Qualifications and Credit Framework (QCF) qualification specifically in bookkeeping and Payroll.
+IAB members are professionally qualified accountants and bookkeepers.
 Members use designatory letters AIAB standing for "Associate Member of the IAB", MIAB "Member of the IAB and FIAB "Fellow Member of the IAB".
-FIAB can also use the designation "Registered Book-keeper".
-After passing exams and obtaining relevant experience, its members can apply for a Certificates of Supervision, Certificate of Compliance and eventually Certificates in Practice status, depending on membership level and experience, and are then licensed and regulated by the IAB to provide practice book-keeping, accounting, tax and financial advisory services, although they are not entitled to undertake audit or insolvency work.
+After passing exams and obtaining relevant experience, its members can apply for a Certificates of Supervision, Certificate of Compliance and eventually Certificates in Practice status, depending on membership level and experience, and are then licensed and regulated by the IAB to provide practice bookkeeping, accounting, tax and financial advisory services, although they are not entitled to undertake audit or insolvency work.
 As in the case of members of the RQBs, IAB practising members are required to hold adequate insurances and undertake regular CPD activities relevant to the services they offer.
 Although not sponsored by any other professional body, IAB qualifications are recognised by many of the bodies and members may, depending on the qualifications they hold apply for some exemptions to the other professional bodies.

 AIA also offers IAT with the London Chamber of Commerce & Industry.